There are hundreds of great dart games, but certain games have stood the test of time.

-Killer is a fun dart game to play with three or more people.
+Killer is a fun darts game to play with three or more people.
 This game requires hitting doubles only and can involve some careful strategy.

 Killer is best to play with at least three people.

-Only selected numbers are in play.
+Only the selected numbers are in play.
 Read on for an explanation.

 How to Play Killer

 Once you have a number, you then try to hit a double of that number.
-This makes you a “killer”.
+Hitting a double of your number makes you a “killer”.